JohnSnowLabs/spark-nlp/docs/en/concepts.md

 ### Explain Document ML

 Spark NLP offers a variety of pretrained pipelines that will help you get started, and get a sense of how the library works.
 We are constantly working on improving the available content.
+You can checkout a demo application of the Explain Document ML pipeline here:

+{:.btn-block}
+[View Demo](https://demo.johnsnowlabs.com/public/GRAMMAR_EN/){:.button.button--primary.button--rounded.button--md}

 </div><div class="h3-box" markdown="1">

 ### Downloading and using a pretrained pipeline

-Explain Document ML, named as explain_document_ml is a pretrained pipeline that does a little bit of everything NLP related.
+Explain Document ML (**explain_document_ml**) is a pretrained pipeline that does a little bit of everything NLP related.
 Let's try it out in scala.
-Note that the first time might take longer since it downloads the model from our servers!
+Note that the first time you run the below code it might take longer since it downloads the pretrained pipeline from our servers!

 <div class="tabs-box" markdown="1">